 After Monday’s game in Washington, the Sabres head back to Buffalo to host the Maple Leafs on Wednesday.

-The Sabres hold a 15-11 advantage in the 26 preseason games played between Washington and Buffalo over the years … Eighteen of the 26 exhibition tilts between the two teams have been played at neutral sites … The first ever preseason games between the Caps and Sabres came prior to 1974-75, Washington’s maiden season in the NHL.
+Notes: The Sabres hold a 15-11 advantage in the 26 preseason games played between Washington and Buffalo over the years … Eighteen of the 26 exhibition tilts between the two teams have been played at neutral sites … The first ever preseason games between the Caps and Sabres came prior to 1974-75, Washington’s maiden season in the NHL.
 The Sabres beat the Caps 4-2 at St. Catherines, Ont. on Sept.
 22, 1974 and defeated Washington again in London, Ont. by a 3-1 count on Sept.
 25 of that year.